-

 Alumni of the program hold senior management positions in the arts, creative industries and government, nationally and internationally.
-Program faculty are distinguished leaders in their fields and students have regular access to industry experts and senior executives in the classroom and in extra-curricular programming.
+Program faculty are distinguished leaders in their fields.
+Students have regular access to industry experts and senior executives in the classroom and on-site visits, as part of assignments where they are matched with industry executives and through extracurricular programming.

 Focusing on the Canadian experience in a globalized environment, the program is also designed to support the educational objectives of exchange and foreign students.